Freddy Fender: Early years

 Fender was born in San Benito, Texas, United States, to Margarita Garza and her Mexican husband, Serapio Huerta.
 He made his debut radio performance at age 10 on Harlingen, Texas, radio station KGBT, singing a then-hit "Paloma Querida."

-Fender dropped out of high school at age 16 in 1953, and when he turned 17, he enlisted for three years in the U.S. Marine Corps.
-He served time in the brig on several occasions because of his drinking, and he was court-martialed in August 1956 and discharged with rank of private (E-1).
-According to Fender, he later received a letter from the U.S. Department of the Navy saying that he had been wrongfully discharged dishonorably because of alcoholism, and he was given a general discharge.
+Fender dropped out of high school at age 16 in 1953, and, when he turned 17, he enlisted for three years in the U.S. Marine Corps.
+He served time in the brig on several occasions because of his drinking, and he was court-martialed in August 1956 and discharged with the rank of private (E-1).
+According to Fender, he later received a letter from the Department of the Navy stating that he wrongfully received a dishonorable discharge because of alcoholism, and he was given a general discharge.
 He returned to Texas and played nightclubs, bars, and honky-tonks throughout the south, mostly to Latino audiences.
 In 1957, then known as El Bebop Kid, he released two songs to moderate success in Mexico and South America: Spanish-language versions of Elvis Presley's "Don't Be Cruel" (as "No Seas Cruel") and Harry Belafonte's "Jamaica Farewell."
 He also recorded his own Spanish version of Hank Williams' "Cold, Cold Heart" under the title "Tu Frío Corazón" ("Your Cold Heart").

-He became known for his rockabilly music and his cool persona as Eddie con los Shades.
+He became known for his rockabilly music and Eddie con los Shades persona.
 In 1958, he legally changed his name from Baldemar Huerta to Freddy Fender.
-He took the name Fender from the guitar and amplifier, and Freddy because the alliteration sounded good and would "sell better with Gringos!"
+He took the name Fender from the guitar and amplifier, and Freddy because the alliteration sounded good and would "sell better with gringos!"
 He then relocated to California.

 Initial success

 In 1959, Fender recorded the blues ballad "Wasted Days and Wasted Nights."
 His self-penned song was a hit, but he was beset by legal troubles in May 1960 after he and a band member were arrested for possession of marijuana in Baton Rouge, Louisiana.
 After serving nearly three years in the Louisiana State Penitentiary, he was released through the intervention of then-governor Jimmie Davis, also a songwriter and musician.
 Davis requested that Fender stay away from music while on probation as a condition of his release.
 However, in a 1990 NPR interview on Fresh Air with Terry Gross (rebroadcast October 17, 2006), Fender said that the condition for parole was to stay away from places that served alcohol.
+Three singles were released in the early 1960s under the name Scotty Wayne.

 By the end of the 1960s, Fender was back in Corpus Christi, Texas, working as a mechanic and attending local institution, Del Mar College, while playing music only on the weekends.